tejaswinichalla1812/JavaCodingChallenge-AbstractShape/README.md

 ## Demo Your Class

-- Instantiate your class
+- Instantiate your class in a public static void main().
-- Call its methods
+- Call its methods.
-- Output useful information to the user
+- Output useful information to the user.

 ## After Everything Works

-- Git add your new class
+- Git add your new class.
-- Git commit your changes
+- Git commit your changes.
-- Git push up to your repo
+- Git push up to your repo.

 Share a link to your completed challenge in the cloud.